What should I expect from counselling / psychological therapy (psychotherapy)? How can it help my child?

 Parents have an immense influence on children’s beliefs, attitudes and behaviour.
-In fact, you have the biggest role to play in helping to create positive outcomes for your children.
-In order to achieve the best possible outcome, it is important for one or both parents to work together with our clinician.
+You have the biggest role to play in helping to create positive outcomes for your children.
+To achieve the best possible result, one or both parents need to collaborate with our clinician.

 You may also help your child by listening to them without judgement whenever they have something to share with you.
-It is important to note that one should always listen, and ask appropriate questions to encourage them to share more.
-It is very crucial to refrain from giving advice(s) unless necessary.
+It is important to note that one should always listen and ask appropriate questions to share more.
+It is crucial to refrain from giving advice(s) unless necessary.

 It takes time to heal a would.
 And it may take even longer for a mental wound.
 Therapy needs time.
-It is not possible for therapy to work with one or two sessions.
-Counselling for youths is much more complex and may require more sessions to allow the youth to explore themselves fully.
+Treatment cannot work with one or two sessions.
+Counselling for youths is much more complex and may require more sessions to allow the child to explore themselves fully.
 Supportive counselling may take a minimum of about 8 to 10 weekly sessions.

-If you believe that counselling is not working, feel free to highlight this to your child’s clinician.
-Arrangements can be made to ensure that your child receives the highest level of clinical care.
-But kindly refrain from discouraging your child to attend future counselling sessions as this may be detrimental to them.
+If you believe that counselling is not working, please highlight this to your child’s clinician.
+The Lion Mind can make arrangements to ensure that your child receives the highest level of clinical care.
+But kindly refrain from discouraging your child from attending future counselling sessions as this may be detrimental to them.

-We do understand that mental health is still stigmatised in society and we are also working very hard to educate the public to reduce it.
-You can help us by not feeling ashamed that your child is seeking help for their emotional issues.
-Seeking counselling treatment is the same as seeing a doctor for medical help.
+We understand that mental health is still stigmatised in society, and we are also working very hard to educate the public to reduce it.
+You can help us by not feeling ashamed that your child seeks help for their emotional issues.
+Seeking counselling treatment is the same as seeing a doctor for medical assistance.

 Can I contact the clinician-in-charge to discuss the state of my child?

-It would be the best to trust the therapist and the therapeutic process.
+It would be best to trust the therapist and the therapeutic process.

-Can I bring my child to see other therapists (e.g. Counsellor, Psychologist, Art Therapist, Play Therapist, Drama Therapist) while he or she has a session here at TLM?
+Can I bring my child to see other therapists (e.g. Counsellor, Psychologist, Art Therapist, Play Therapist, Drama Therapist, Life Coach) while he or she has a session here at TLM?

-It is highly recommended for your child to seek one therapy treatment at one time.
+It is highly recommended that your child seek one therapy treatment at one time.
 Seeing multiple therapists may be detrimental to your child.
-Different clinicians may have different approaches which may cause confusion to your child.
+Different clinicians may have different approaches, which may confuse your child.